Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/README.md

 The main library type which allows you to:
 - Authenticate users;
 - Access an existing Google spreadsheet sheet;
+- Create sheet;
-- Update a Google spreadsheet sheet.
+- Update sheet.

 #### Principal
 The basic authentication type.
 There are other specific types that need to be used in your own code.